GoogleCloudPlatform/generative-ai/gemini/sample-apps/llamaindex-rag/backend/README.md

 ### "Questions-Answered" Index

 The parameters `qa_index_name` and `qa_endpoint_name` determine if an additional vector search index will be created based on LLM-generated questions which each document can answer.
 When these are set, each parsed document will be passed to Gemini who will generate a set of questions which that document can answer.
 The generated questions are then associated with the source_id of the parsed document, embedded and stored in a vector search index.
-At retrieval time, users can opt to query this vector index which will compare the user's query with the generated questions to obtain document ID's which could potentially answers the users question.
+At retrieval time, users can opt to query this vector index which will compare the user's query with the generated questions to obtain document IDs which could potentially answers the users question.
 Then, those documents are retrieved from Firestore and returned to the LLM for response generation.

 ## RAG

 ## FastAPI Backend

 This FastAPI application provides an API for querying and evaluating a Retrieval-Augmented Generation (RAG) system.
 It includes endpoints for updating prompts, managing vector search indices, querying the RAG system, and performing batch evaluations.

 - Query RAG system with customizable parameters
 - Update and manage prompts
 - List and update vector search indices and endpoints
 - Perform batch evaluations using various metrics
 - Integration with Google Cloud services (Vertex AI, Firestore, Secret Manager)
--

 ### Endpoints

 1. `/`: Root endpoint